 Introduction

 Chickpea (Cicer arietinum L.) variously known as Gram pois, hoes, hommes, grao-de- beco, garbanzo and Bengal gram.
-Pulse crops play an important role in Indian agriculture, the chickpea is an important winter grain legume having extensive geographical distribution.
-Fusarium wilt of chickpea mostly occur in 32 countries across 6 continents Butler (1918).
-Chickpea being rich in protein 25.3-28.9%, Calcium from 115.0 to 226.5 mg, and Magnesium from 128 to 188.6 mg.
-They also contain Vitamin C at 12.48 mg per 100g.
-(Begum et al (2023), Badola et al. (2023), (Hulse, 1991).
-Fusarium wilt is one of the major diseases of chickpea and they were found that at national level the yield losses up to the tune of 9-41 percent (khan et al. 2004).
-In addition to the cultivated cicer arietinum, 42 wild Species are known to exist.
-All-India Chickpea production in year 2023- 24 115.76 lakh tones.
+Pulse crops play an important role in Indian agriculture.
+Chickpea is an important winter grain legume having extensive geographical distribution.
+Fusarium wilt of chickpea mostly occurs in 32 countries across 6 continents (Butler ,1918).
+Chickpea being rich in protein (25.3-28.9%), calcium (115.0 to 226.5 mg), and Magnesium (128 to 188.6 mg).
+They also contain Vitamin C at 12.48 mg per 100g (Hulse et al. 1991; Badola et al. 2023; Begum et al. 2023).
+Fusarium wilt is one of the major diseases of chickpea and at national level yield losses up to the tune of 9-41 percent have been recorded (Khan et al. 2004).
+In addition to the cultivated C. arietinum, 42 wild species are known to exist.
+All-India Chickpea production in the year 2023- 24 was found to be 115.76 lakh tones.
 In the year 2023-24 Rabi season, Madhya Pradesh (MP) cultivated 23.46 lakh hectares under chickpea, making it a major producer in India, according to the DPD, Bhopal (ANGRAU) Bengal gram Outlook Report.
 Chickpea wilt caused by F. oxysporum f. sp. ciceri was first reported from India by Butler (1918).
 It is soil and seed borne, facultative, saprophyte and survive in soil for two to three years (Haware et al. 1978).
 Fusarium oxysporum f. sp. ciceri is considered to be the primary cause of wilt disease in chickpea (Chattopadhyay and Sen Gupta, 1967).
 The objective of

-the present study was to find out effect of culture media, temperatures and pH levels against the growth of Fusarium oxysporum f. sp. ciceri causing Wilt of chickpea.
+the present study was to find out effect of culture media, temperatures and pH levels against the growth of Fusarium oxysporum f. sp. ciceri causing wilt of chickpea.

 Materials and Methods